StanfordLegion/legion/README.perf.md

   * Raw measurements are stored in the
     [`perf-data` repository](https://github.com/StanfordLegion/perf-data).
-  * The script `tools/perf_chart.py` parses the raw measurements to produce a table aggregating the results, which it uploads.
+  * The script `tools/perf_chart.py` parses the raw measurements to produce a table aggregating the results, which it uploads to the same repository.
   * An [HTML-based front-end](https://stanfordlegion.github.io/perf-frontend/perf_chart.html)
     renders the aggregated results.